 Some jobs require a high level of skill (that many people can claim but few actually possess).
 Performing skills testing early in the process can save a lot of time.
 That way, hiring managers aren’t tempted to take on a candidate based on personality and awesome interviewing skills when the job seeker doesn’t really have the capabilities they claim.
 The good thing about skills testing is that the answers are black and white.
 They don’t rely on an interviewer’s ability to be a human lie detector.
 You can save a lot of money from day one by ensuring new hires are able to hit the ground running.
 If you assess skills based on certifications, having an ATS and onboarding system that can scan certificates and licenses as part of a candidate’s file is important.

 Doing a cursory social media check on sites like Facebook can be a fairly simple way to check on details that seem a bit “off.”
 Then, HR can weed out resume liars.
 However, some candidates have common names.
 It’s important to verify that the person HR is researching really is the same person who submitted the resume.
 Be cautious about singling anyone out for special scrutiny.
 Make sure candidates are aware that you will review their public social media presence.
 Monster.com has more advice for avoiding legal trouble when doing social media checks.

 What If You Do Find a Resume Liar?

 Mark them in your ATS as “Do Not Hire.”
 This tracking system allows you to flag more than just the current application.
 It should cross-check personal identifying information on new applications submitted.
 The same person may try to apply again at a later time using a different version of their resume.

 The Applicant Tracking System offered by Efficient Hire can help you mark and weed out resume liars.
-Contact them today.
+Contact our sales team today.